duzhewang/ProgrammingNotes/VSCode/Notes.md

 - First change the working directory to that folder in terminal, then type `code .` in terminal

+- In case the above does not work, see the solution here: https://stackoverflow.com/questions/29955500/code-is-not-working-in-on-the-command-line-for-visual-studio-code-on-os-x-ma

 ## `Python: Select Interpretor`